 Fritz Gerlich was born on the 15th of February, 1883 in Stettin, Germany and died on the 30th of June, 1934 in the Dachau concentration camp just north of Munich, Germany.

-Gerlich’s health prevented him from having to join the German army during the first World War, but the events of the conflict acted to reinforce his already well-developed German patriotism.
-Soon, Gerlich - who had once been close to Friedrich Naumann’s liberal „Nationalsoziale Partei", and who had also functioned as Secretary for the Liberal Union of German Workers ("Liberaler Arbeiterverein") in Munich - changed his political affiliation to the imperialistic "Alldeutsche Partei".
-Together with Karl Earl and Count of Bothmer, he founded the magazine Die Wirklichkeit („ Deutsche Zeitschrift für Ordnung und Recht") in Spring 1917.
-After a few months this radical, nationalistic weekly magazine was prohibited.
+In 1914 Gerlich’s health prevented him from having to join the German army during the first World War, but the events of the conflict acted to reinforce his already well-developed patriotism.
+Soon, Gerlich - who had once been close to Friedrich Naumann’s liberal „Nationalsoziale Partei", and who had also functioned as Secretary for the Liberal Union of German Workers ("Liberaler Arbeiterverein") in Munich - changed his political affiliation to the imperialist "Alldeutsche Partei", whose annexiation policy he actively supported.
+Together with Count Karl Bothmer, he founded the magazine „Die Wirklichkeit, Deutsche Zeitschrift für Ordnung und Recht“ (The Reality, German paper for law and order) in Spring 1917.
+Already in the following autumn this radical, nationalist weekly magazine was prohibited.

 In 1920, at the age of 37, Gerlich was offered a job as editor-in-chief of the “Münchner Neueste Nachrichten” (MNN).
 His task was to “lead the newspaper toward its conversion into a bastion for national renewal and anti-socialist, republican politics”.
 The “Münchner Neueste Nachrichten” developed into the most important daily newspaper of Bavaria.
 Gerlich wrote conservative nationalist articles in close cooperation with Paul Nikolaus Cossmann, the representative of the industrialists, that owned the newspaper.
 Gerlich hated communists and socialists by conviction.